 According to Optinmonster, 89% of video marketers say their live video efforts are showing positive ROI.

 This tells us that virtual communication is now the main way for companies to communicate with their customers.
-In-person events have been replaced by webinars and other live streaming events.
+In-person events have been replaced by webinars and other hybrid and live streaming events.

 The study also found that as many as 91% of businesses plan to keep streaming once the pandemic is over, and 81% even named it their social media priority for 2021.

 Live streaming video marketing is clearly here to stay, so it is a good idea to get in on it while the train is still at the station and discover how exactly it can benefit your business.

 If you’re looking to get started with a live streaming strategy, you will find lots of helpful information in this guide.
 We have talked with many trusted digital media marketing companies to serve as live stream marketing examples and give you some of their best tips for setting your business up for live-streaming success.